 An impressive cathedral was built in Perth, despite its small number of Catholics.
 Brisbane’s Holy Name Cathedral would have been the largest church in the Southern Hemisphere but work was abandoned in 1935.

 Around 1900 the firm of Sheerin and Hennessy designed a number of spectacular ecclesiastical buildings in Sydney, including St Patrick’s Seminary, Manly, St Joseph’s College, Hunters Hill and the Sacred Heart Monastery, Kensington, as well as St Mary’s Cathedral, Armidale.

-Regional areas with small populations also produced some outstanding churches, such as those of Edward Gell in the Bathurst diocese and those in the Monaro region.
+Regional areas with small populations also produced some outstanding churches, such as those of Edward Gell in the Bathurst diocese, those in the Monaro region, and those designed by Fr John Hawes in the Geraldton area.
 Many parishes can look back on a century more of a strong parish community centred on an elegant church building, as with Nanango’s centenary.

 The Australian Christian Heritage site has pictures and basic historical information on a large number of churches.
 The Catholic culture in Australia Facebook page contains many pictures of Australian Catholic churches.
 The Wikipedia category Roman Catholic Churches in Australia lists articles on many churches.

 New Norcia north of Perth is Australia’s only monastic town.
 Founded by Spanish Benedictines in 1847, it contains an abbey, church, girls’ and boys’ colleges, a hostel and ancillary buildings.